Joshua J. Guppey: Biography

-Guppey was born on August 27, 1820 in Dover, New Hampshire.
+Guppey was born on August 27, 1820, in Dover, New Hampshire.
 He was a descendant of Joshua Guppey, who emigrated from England in 1720.

 Guppey graduated from Dartmouth College in 1843.
-Guppey moved to Columbus, Wisconsin, in 1846 and opened a law practice before moving to Portage, Wisconsin in 1849.
-Guppey died of influenza and pneumonia in Portage on December 8, 1893 and is interred at Pine Hill Cemetery (Dover, New Hampshire).
+Guppey moved to Columbus, Wisconsin, in 1846 and opened a law practice before moving to Portage, Wisconsin, in 1849.
+Guppey died of influenza and pneumonia in Portage on December 8, 1893, and is interred at Pine Hill Cemetery in Dover, New Hampshire.

 Military career

 Guppey was commissioned an officer in the Union Army in 1861 and was assigned to the 10th Wisconsin Infantry Regiment.
-In 1862, he was promoted to Colonel and assumed command of the 23rd Wisconsin Infantry Regiment at Camp Randall.
+In 1862, he was promoted to colonel and assumed command of the 23rd Wisconsin Infantry Regiment at Camp Randall.
+Company D of the 23rd Wisconsin was nicknamed the "Guppey Guards" or "Guppy Guards" in honor of Guppey.
 The regiment, with Guppey in command, later took part in the Battle of Fort Hindman and the Battle of Champion Hill.
 His second-in-command during the Battle of Champion Hill was future U.S. Postmaster General and Secretary of Interior William Freeman Vilas.
 Guppey later contracted malaria and was shot below his left knee in 1863 in the Battle of Bayou Bourbeux, which incapacitated him for a time.
 Afterward, he took part in the Red River Campaign.
-In 1865, he participated in the Battle of Fort Blakely.
+In 1865, he participated in the Battle of Fort Blakeley.
 Guppey was mustered out of the volunteers on July 4, 1865.
 On January 13, 1866, President Andrew Johnson nominated Guppey for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.
 After the war, Guppey was active in the Wisconsin Army National Guard until retiring in 1893.